Myddle: Medieval history

+Modern history

-The Le Strange's dynasty ended in 1580 due to the lack of male heirs to the estate, and Myddle passed to the Thomas Stanley, 1st Earl of Derby after he married Joan Le Strange.
+The Le Strange dynasty ended in 1580 due to the lack of male heirs to the estate, and Myddle passed to Thomas Stanley, 1st Earl of Derby after he married Joan Le Strange.
 Their son, Thomas, became the second Earl of Derby.

-Elizabeth I granted Thomas Barnston a licence to sell land in Myddle in 1596, and in 1600 Sir Thomas Egerton purchased the village.
+Queen Elizabeth I granted Thomas Barnston a licence to sell land in Myddle in 1596, and in 1600 Sir Thomas Egerton purchased the village.
 Egerton's son was created by James I the first Earl of Bridgewater in 1617.

-During the English Civil War in 1642, Charles I recruited 20 men from Myddle, with 13 killed.
+During the English Civil War in 1642, Charles I recruited 20 men from Myddle, of whom 13 were killed.

 Myddle suffered an earthquake in 1688, but continued to expand throughout the coming centuries, with butchers' shops, taverns, fishmongers and masons inhabiting the village by about 1850.

-In 1901 the village was graced by a visit of The All American Trumpeters who put on a free show to raise funds for a memorial to Queen Victoria.
+In 1901 the village was graced by a visit of the All American Trumpeters who put on a free show to raise funds for a memorial to Queen Victoria.

 The manor house was destroyed and sold to pay the death duties of the third Earl Brownlow in 1924.

 In 1942, during the Second World War, an RAF Whitley bomber crashed in Myddle after taking off from nearby Sleap Airfield.

 On 1 April 1988 the parish was abolished to form "Myddle & Broughton", part also went to Wem Rural.